 Patient expectations have evolved significantly over time, influenced by factors such as technological advancements, changes in health care delivery models, and increasing patient empowerment.

-Historically, expectations were often centered around access to care, quality of service, and effective communication with health care providers.
 Today, patient expectations have expanded to encompass a desire for personalized, patient-centered care, convenient access to health care services, transparent and clear communication, and active involvement in decision-making regarding their health.

 Strategies for meeting patient expectations